alba4k/albafetch/README.md

 # albafetch ~by alba4k

+#### Note: to prevent merge conflicts, please open your pull requests to the "development" branch, and check that one out before doing anything.
+Master is more stagnant and only updated when I know what I'm currently working on works as expected (most of the time).

 ![intro](images/albafetch.png)

 albafetch is a simple and fast program to display a lot of system information in a neofetch-like layout in way less than a second.
 I decided to make this as a challenge for myself and since I found neofetch too slow (which is understandable given that we're talking about a 10k+ lines shell script).